CanopyTax/kremling.js.org/docs/api/use-css.md

 }

 function Child(props) {
-  // The child-class css class will not be defined in the dom. return (
+  // The child-class css class will not be applied to this div. return (
     <div className="child-class">
       Child